Terry Tempest Williamshttp://www.barclayagency.com/site/speaker/terry-tempest-williams

 Williams, like her writing, cannot be categorized.
 She has testified before Congress on women’s health issues, been a guest at the White House, has camped in the remote regions of Utah and Alaska wildernesses and worked as "a barefoot artist" in Rwanda.

-Terry Tempest Williams is currently the Provostial Scholar at Dartmouth College.
+Terry Tempest Williams has served as the Annie Clark Tanner Fellow in the University of Utah’s Environmental Humanities Graduate Program and has been a Visiting Professor at Dartmouth, serving as a Montgomery Fellow twice.
+Williams is writer-in-residence at the Harvard Divinity School for the 2017-18 academic year.
 Her writing has appeared in The New Yorker, The New York Times, Orion Magazine, and numerous anthologies worldwide as a crucial voice for ecological consciousness and social change.
-She and her husband, Brooke Williams live in the desert and mountains of the American West.
+She and her husband, Brooke Williams, divide their time between Castle Valley, Utah and Jackson Hole, Wyoming.

 Try refreshing the page or contact us if the problem persists.